tintin10q/cryptography-notes/letters.md

 - $|Q_d|$ is the number of online queries that have been done.
 - $Q_c$ -> The [offline query](adversary.md) history in an attack.
 - $|Q_d|$ is the number of offline queries that have been done.
+- $|Q_f|$ the number of forgery attempts
+- A -> An adversary.
+- IV -> A (random) initial value.
+This is used for the first block in [CBC mode](blockmodes.md)
+- h -> A hash function.
+- H -> A digest of a hash function.
+Like so: $H = h_m$ .
+- L -> A dummy key
+- T -> Is a tag of a message.
+This is like the signature that was made with a MAC a key and a message M.
+- A -> Associated data.
+Extra data that is included in the send data that is used for authentication.

 # Cryptographic primitives
 - SC -> [Stream Cipher](stream.md)